 10 – Alice Tuyet (H.17): the plant-based as an obvious choice

+In Paris, Alice Tuyet has given plant-based cuisine a new place.
+Founder of Daimant Collective, this alumna has built a precise and sensitive culinary universe, nourished by both her Vietnamese roots and an early-acquired rigor.
 At Daimant Saint-Honoré, her fourth address opened last April, vegan cuisine is expressed without compromise.
-Here, one bites, savors, and surrenders to the plates without ever renouncing pleasure or ethics: not a single ingredient of animal origin, but a cuisine conceived with high standards and generosity.
-Plant-based ingredients are treated as noble products, respected in their seasonality and elevated through precise cooking and delicate pairings.
-Potato millefeuille, lacquered oyster mushrooms, and the now-signature chocolate mousse—the plates speak for themselves.
+Here, one bites, savours, and surrenders to the dishes without ever renouncing pleasure or ethics: not a single ingredient of animal origin, but a cuisine crafted with demand and generosity.
+The plant-based is treated as a noble product, respected in its seasonality, enhanced by precise cooking and delicate pairings.
+Potato mille-feuille, lacquered oyster mushrooms, signature chocolate mousse—the plates speak for themselves.

 Avatar photo